 Quick Access Toolbar:

-The title bar is one of the parts of a Word window.
+The title bar is also one of the parts of the Microsoft Word window.
 It is located at the center and top of the document window and shows the name of the program or document.
-There, when we open Microsoft Word document, we can read the title as Document1 – Word.
+There, when we open a Microsoft Word document, we can read the title as Document1 – Word.
 It refers to a general name displayed by the program software.
 When we save our document, we can replace that name with a personalized one related to our file.

 In this bar, on the right side, there are three more buttons known as window controls.
-It allows to performs three commands i.e., minimize, maximize, and close the document or file.
+It allows to perform of three commands i.e., minimize, maximize, and close the document or file.

 Ribbon of Microsoft Word:

-The Ribbon is one of the basic parts of Microsoft Word widow contains organized commands in three layers.
+The Ribbon is one of the basic parts of Microsoft Word Window and contains organized commands in three layers.

-Tabs or Menu: These are the horizontal menu appear at the top of the Ribbon and contain groups of related commands, i.e., File, Home, Insert, Design, Layout, References, Mailings, Review, View, and Help are examples of ribbon tabs.
+- Tabs or Menu: These are the horizontal menu that appears at the top of the Ribbon and contain groups of related commands, i.e., File, Home, Insert, Design, Layout, References, Mailings, Review, View, and Help are examples of ribbon tabs.

-Groups: These are the organized related commands displaying below each tab or menu.
+- Groups: These are the organized related commands displayed below each tab or menu.
 The name of each group appears below the group on the Ribbon.
-For example, group of commands related to paragraph or group of commands related to the font, etc.
+For example, a group of commands related to a paragraph or a group of commands related to the font, etc.

-It is one of the parts of Microsoft Word widow, which is characterized by being a long bar that is generally located on the right side of the document.
+It is one of the parts of MS Word window, which is characterized by being a long bar that is generally located on the right side of the document.
 It consists of an open bar containing an arrow that allows the user to scroll up and down more quickly.